Broken Sword 5: The Serpent's Curse: Gameplay

-The player will have the option to choose between the classic and the modern inventory, the former being in the fashion of the first two Broken Sword games, and the latter in the fashion of their 2009 and 2010 Broken Sword remakes.
-The player will also have the option of switching the hint system or hotspot highlights on or off.
+The player has the option to choose between the classic and modern inventory, the former being in the fashion of the first two games, and the latter in the fashion of their 2009 and 2010 remakes.
+The player also has the option of switching the hint system or hotspot highlights on or off.

 Plot

 Several months after the events of Broken Sword: The Angel of Death, George Stobbart, now working as an insurance assessor, reunites with Nicole Collard in Paris, while attending to the opening of an exhibition by gallery owner Henri Dubois.
 Moments after the reunion, a pizza courier arrives, steals a painting called "la Maledicció" from the exhibition, and kills Henri while leaving.
 Discovering Inspector Auguste Navet, the police detective handling the case, is incompetent, George decides to investigate the crime himself.
-He soon discovers that the theft was an inside job, and that the gallery's security company, called Vera, is linked to the theft.
-Meanwhile, Nicole finds herself interviewing an elderly man named Tiago Marqués, who claims to be the rightful owner of the painting.
+He soon discovers that the theft was an inside job, and that the gallery's security company is linked to the theft.
+Meanwhile, Nicole finds herself interviewing an elderly man named Tiago Marqués, who claims to be the rightful owner of the painting after hearing of its theft.
 Tiago reveals the painting belonged to his family, until it was stolen by fascists during the Spanish Civil War.
 Prior to his father being killed trying to prevent its theft, Tiago was given a medallion linked to the painting and which proves his ownership claim.

-When Nicole and George compare notes, they discover that the owner of Vera, Russian businessman Roman Medovsky, claims to own la Maledicció.
+When Nicole and George compare notes, they discover that the claimed owner of la Maledicció is Russian businessman Roman Medovsky.
 Visiting his London home on the pretense of processing his insurance claim, the pair discover Medovsky received an offer for the painting from someone named "Gehnen", that his driver Shears was the thief, and that an art restorer named Wilfred Hobbs is involved in the crime.
 Returning to Paris to attend a crime recreation by Navet, George speaks with a Dominican priest named Father Simeon, who claims that the painting is cursed.
 Simeon reveals it to be linked to the Gnostics - a branch of Christianity persecuted in France by the Vatican Church in the 13th century - after noting a sketch George took from Hobbs bears the Gnostic symbol called the Ouroboros.
 Shortly after Simeon leaves, George and Nicole meet with an Interpol agent named Richard Langham, investigating the art theft, who warns them not to pursue Medovsky.